GeosoftInc/gxc/README.md

 # Geosoft GX for GXC Repository

 This is the repository for Geosoft GX Developer support for GX Language development.
-Refer to the documentation for installation and developer information.
+Refer to the documentation for more information.

 [GX Developer documentation](https://geosoftgxdev.atlassian.net/wiki/display/GD/Python+in+GX+Developer)